targetta/ankaflow/docs/custom-connection.md

 - **Validation**: Always validate your `params` against what your class expects.
 Mismatches will not raise errors at `Stages.load()` time but at runtime.
 - **Module Path**: Ensure your project’s root is on `PYTHONPATH` so that `import module` succeeds at runtime.
 - **Debugging**: Use `show: 1` in your YAML to print the output of tap().
-- **Error Handling**: Wrap your I/O in try/except blocks and surface meaningful messages; Ductflow will propagate exceptions upstream.
+- **Error Handling**: Wrap your I/O in try/except blocks and surface meaningful messages; Ankalow will propagate exceptions upstream.

 ---

-## 6. Download & Next Steps

-You can download this guide as a standalone `downloadable.md`, or embed it in your project docs.
-For advanced scenarios (e.g. dynamic locator lookup, multi-tenant configs), consult the developer reference.

 Happy piping!